aecwells/ansible_vdc_base_image/README.md

 * **ISO Catalog Name**: Update base_iso_catalog_name in vcd_auth.yml with the exact name of the ISO as it appears in the VCD catalog.
 * **Catalog Item HREF**: The community.vmware.vcd_catalog_find module fetches the catalog_item_href which is used to mount the ISO to the VM.
-* Unmounting ISO: After applying cloud-init configurations, the playbook unmounts the ISO from the VM.
+* **Unmount ISO**: The playbook includes a task (`community.vmware.vcd_vapp_vm_cdrom`) to unmount the ISO from the VM after applying the cloud-init configurations.
+* **Loop Control**: Each task inside the loop (`community.vmware.vcd_vapp_vm`, `community.vmware.vcd_snapshot`, etc.) uses `loop_control` to specify `loop_var: item` and `label`: `"{{ item.key }}"` to ensure proper iteration over the VMs defined in your inventory.
+* **Dynamic Snapshot Name**: The `snapshot_name` variable is dynamically set within the loop using `item.key` (which is the hostname of the VM) and `ansible_date_time.iso8601` (to include a timestamp for uniqueness).
 * Ensure you have the necessary permissions and SSH keys configured to access the VMware Cloud Director and the VMs.
 * The playbook assumes that the base image VMs are defined under the vcd_vms variable in both group and host variable files.
 * Cloud-init configurations can be specified at both the group level (`inventory/group_vars/all/vcd_vms.yml`) and the host level (`inventory/host_vars/host1/vcd_vms.yml` and `inventory/host_vars/host2/vcd_vms.yml`).
 * The playbook includes a task to apply additional cloud-init configurations if they are defined at the host level.

-This setup provides a flexible way to manage different cloud-init configurations for multiple VMs in VMware Cloud Director, ensuring that each host can have its specific configuration while still leveraging global configurations.
+This setup offers a flexible approach to managing distinct cloud-init configurations for multiple VMs in VMware Cloud Director.
+Each host can maintain its specific configuration while still utilizing global settings.
+Additionally, each VM's snapshot is uniquely named with its hostname and a timestamp, enhancing clarity and traceability in your VMware Cloud Director environment.
+Be sure to adjust paths, variables, and configurations according to your specific requirements.